About

 The introduction of computers changed everything.
 Michael mastered the new technology and his business was transformed.
 Within months, he was doing all his work on computers.
 Remote communication allowed him to relocate his studio to a small town in a rural part of the state.

-Now, surrounded by rustic farms and scenic vistas, and missing the tactile feel of creating with traditional art mediums, his desire paint was rekindled.
+Now, surrounded by rustic farms and scenic vistas, and missing the tactile feel of creating with traditional art mediums, his desire to paint was rekindled.

 In 2018, he picked up his brushes.